 By Invitation Only

 Approximately 250 young women from the Chicago area will attend an interactive and inspirational talk at the Adler by our honoree.
 Ms. Moses will be able to share her life’s journey and how she overcame obstacles to achieve her goals.
 Students are encouraged to engage her in conversation, asking questions about her education, career path, and field of work.

 Students will spend the remainder of the day engaged in various STEM workshops.

 Meet 2017 Honoree Beth Moses

 The Adler will present the 2017 Women In Space Science award to Beth Moses.
-Beth is the SpaceShipTwo Interiors Program Manager and Chief Astronaut Trainer at Virgin Galactic, the world’s first commercial spaceline.
+Beth is the SpaceShipTwo Interiors Program Manager and Chief Astronaut Instructor at Virgin Galactic, the world’s first commercial spaceline.
 Her teams are currently creating the customer cabin, training mockups, and spaceflight training program for Virgin Galactic’s future astronauts.

 Beth is an aerospace engineer who joined Virgin Galactic from NASA where she served as the Spacewalk System Manager for the International Space Station (ISS).
 At NASA, she led the global program of human-in-the- loop tests to design the hardware used by spacewalkers to construct ISS in orbit.

 She is a recipient of the Robert J. Collier trophy, the highest honor in American aerospace, for “successful design, development, and assembly of the world’s largest spacecraft, an orbiting laboratory, promising new discoveries for mankind and setting new standards for international cooperation in space.”

 Captain Donna Beering

 Rebecca Childers Caleel and Sherry Block